RaoulMa/cvnd/dand/README.md

 # About
-This repository contains my current solutions for the Udacity Data Structures & Algorithms Nano Degree (CVND) exercises and projects.
+This repository contains my current solutions for the Udacity Data Structures & Algorithms Nano Degree exercises and projects.

 The original files can be found at [udacity](https://github.com/udacity).